 It’s a fun project for a weekend, involving minimal tools.
 Your garden gets a facelift, and you’ve found a new, creative outlet!

-26. Metal Planter Frame Creations
+26. Metal Planter Frame Ideas

 Have you ever thought about using old bike wheels or iron gates as the base for your planter frames?
 It’s a unique idea that adds a creative twist to your garden decor!